We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 A contact record is used by the national contact centre (NCC) to record an NFA, advice or information is provided.

-Information must not be entered only as casenote – where 'new' information identifies concerns that are different from the previous concerns or are the same as previous concerns but have occurred at a different time, this information must be considered using the decision response tool.
+Information must not be entered only as a casenote – where 'new' information identifies concerns that are different from the previous concerns or are the same as previous concerns but have occurred at a different time, this information must be considered using the decision response tool.

 A casenote is used to record information for open cases.